tbm/homepage/pages/debian/orion/qnap/ts-409/install.md

 As of Debian 10 (buster), no installer is provided for the QNAP TS-409 because the installer no longer fits into flash memory.
-Therefore, you have to install Debian 9 (stretch).
+Therefore, you have to install Debian 9 (stretch); afterwards you can upgrade to Debian 10 (buster).

 <h2>Requirements and Preparation</h2>